possibilia/mc-avoid/README.md

 # Model checking for obstacle avoidance in C++

 Implementation of model checking for the chaining of temporary control systems in response to distrubances in the environment for obstacle avoidance.
-At present the program is limited to static environments is not goal-directed.
+At present the program is limited to static environments is not goal-directed, however this is on the immediate agenda.

 ## Hardware